ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 - job_name: 'spring-actuator'
   metrics_path: '/actuator/prometheus'
   scrape_interval: 5s

-    #target end point.
-We are using the Docker, so local host will not work.
-You can change it with
-    #localhost if not using the Docker.
   static_configs:
     - targets: ['192.168.0.9:8080']
 ```
-We define 2 targets which it needs to monitor, spring and prometheus.
+We define 2 targets which it needs to monitor, our Spring application and Prometheus.
-Since we run Prometheus from inside Docker we need to enter the host-ip which is in my case 192.168.0.9.
+Since we run Prometheus from inside Docker we need to enter the host-ip which is in my case `192.168.0.9`.

 Afterwards we can run the Prometheus image by running the following command:

 ```
 docker run -d -p 9090:9090 -v <PATH_TO_prometheus.yml_FILE>:/etc/prometheus/prometheus.yml prom/prometheus
 ```
-We mount the prometheus.yml config file into the Prometheus image and expose port 9090 to the outside of docker.
+We mount the prometheus.yml config file into the Prometheus image and expose port 9090, to the outside of docker.

-When this is up and running we can access the Prometheus webUI on localhost:9090.
+When this is up and running we can access the Prometheus webUI on `localhost:9090`.

 <div style="text-align: center;">
   <img alt="Prometheus UI" src="/img/2020-10-31-monitoring-spring-prometheus-grafana/prometheusUI.PNG" width="auto" height="auto" target="_blank" class="image fit">